casdoor/casdoor-website/docs/user/overview.md

 The template file includes headers in the format `Display Name#field_name` (e.g., `Organization#owner`), where the display name is localized to your language and the field name after `#` is used for import mapping.
 The comment prefix (everything before `#`) is automatically removed during import.

-### Upload Process
+### Upload process

-When you select an XLSX file, Casdoor displays a preview modal showing all the data to be imported.
-This allows you to review and verify the information before final submission.
-Once you confirm, click the upload button to import the users.

-We also provide a [sample XLSX file](https://github.com/casdoor/casdoor/blob/master/xlsx/user_test.xlsx) named `user_test.xlsx` in the `xlsx` folder with 5 test users for reference.
+After you choose an XLSX file, Casdoor shows a preview of the data.
+Review it and confirm to start the import.
+A [sample file](https://github.com/casdoor/casdoor/blob/master/xlsx/user_test.xlsx) (`xlsx/user_test.xlsx`) with 5 test users is available for reference.

 ![Import Successful](/img/user/import_success.png)

-### Upload Permissions
+### Upload permissions

-User upload permissions depend on your admin role:
+Who can upload depends on your role:

 - **Global admins** (users in the `built-in` organization with `IsGlobalAdmin` set to true) can upload users to any organization.
 The target organization is determined by the `Owner` field in the XLSX file.
 - **Organization admins** (users with `IsAdmin` set to true) can only upload users to their own organization.
 The system ensures that duplicate checking and user creation are scoped to the correct organization.

-## Bypass password encryption
+## Bypassing password encryption on import

-When migrating users from an external database to Casdoor, there might be situations where you want to bypass or control the default encryption method provided by `organization` default Password type method.

-This can be achieved by using the `passwordType` field during user import.
+When migrating users from another system, you may need to preserve existing password hashes instead of re-hashing with the organization’s default password type.
+Use the `passwordType` field during user import to tell Casdoor the format of the stored password.

-:::note User with Bycrypt password
+:::note Example: bcrypt password

-Below is an example of a POST body request for the API route `/api/add-user`.
+Example POST body for `/api/add-user`:

 ```json
 {